Fenix0817/rover/WRITEUP.md

 ### 3C.
 If we're `stuck`, let's turn in place

-### 4. Pick up the sample if we could and haven't yet
+### 4. Pick-up the sample if we could and haven't yet
-- If we're not moving and we're near a sample and let's pick it up
+- If we're not moving and we're near a sample, then let's pick it up

 # Known Issues and Recommendations For Improvement
 - There are some cases that the rover gets stuck but isn't detected by our pipeline, investigate these cases and check how to detect them